 She is currently working with the Uganda National Team in order to put together a clinic for these underserved kids and seeking sponsors to help with the expenses of this project.
-Shannon plans to coach this clinic free of charge but she needs help with the expense of her flight, hotel, possibly gym rental, and equipment transportation.
+Shannon plans to coach this clinic free of charge but she needs help with the expense of gym rental, and equipment transportation.

 Would you like to make a donation to the “Rackets for Uganda” Program?

 Make a secure donation right now using Paypal.